banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

 - Filtering by date and metric now works as expected in the Dream Entries table.
 - All previously identified UI/UX issues with autocomplete, backup creation, content column formatting, and metric modal fields have been resolved.
 - The codebase now attaches all interactive logic (sorting, filtering, expand/collapse) directly via the plugin, ensuring compatibility with Obsidian's preview mode.
+- Added comprehensive logging system with configurable levels and performance tracking.
+- Implemented efficient state persistence for expanded/collapsed content.
+- Enhanced performance with debounced updates and optimized DOM operations.
+- Improved accessibility with ARIA attributes and keyboard navigation.

 ## Current Status (as of May 2025)